 Entities that have disclosable corporate associations must identify whether the type of corporate association is direct or indirect.

-Entities identifying an indirect corporate association must provide a brief description of the association, including information sufficient to explain the entity's evaluation of the indicia of control in section 95833(a)(1) that was used to determine the type of corporate association disclosed for each associated entity.
+Entities identifying an indirect corporate association must provide a brief description of the association, including information sufficient to explain the entity's evaluation of the indicia in section 95833(a)(1) that was used to determine the type of corporate association disclosed for each associated entity.

-Entities identifying a direct corporate association must identify the nature of the associated entity as a parent, a subsidiary, or an entity with a common parent, but need not include an evaluation of the indicia of control.
+Entities identifying a direct corporate association must identify the nature of the associated entity as a parent, a subsidiary, or an entity with a common parent, but need not include an evaluation of the indicia.

 Methods of Disclosure.
 All corporate association disclosures required by this section must be provided in a manner described in section 95803(a).